sylvaincodes/fractal/README.md

 ###  `constants`  **directory**

-we use this folder to create static data
+We use this folder to create static data

 ### `cypress`  **directory**